117D Calvin Hall

 The master of arts requires a minimum of 30 hours beyond the baccalaureate degree, and the program offers two options: 24 hours of course work plus a thesis (6 research hours); or 30 hours of course work.
 All candidates for the M.A. must take a course in historiography.
 Those who write a thesis must take two seminars or topics courses and pass an oral or written final examination that centers on the student’s research.
 Those who take the non-thesis degree must take three seminars or topics courses and pass a written final examination over their coursework.

 The doctor of philosophy requires completing 30 hours of course work beyond the master’s, satisfying the language requirement, passing the qualifying examination, and writing a sound dissertation based on original historical research that is approved by the student’s committee.
-The qualifying examination includes separate examinations in a geographically and chronologically defined general field (United States; or medieval, early modern, or modern Europe) and three special fields, one of which must offer a mode of understanding that is significantly different from the dissertation field or be from outside history.
+The qualifying examination includes separate examinations in a geographically and chronologically defined comprehensive field and three special fields.
+One of the special fields must focus on the student’s principal research interests, and another must cover a substantially different geographical area or chronological period than the student’s comprehensive field or be from outside history.

 To satisfy the language requirement for the Ph.D., students must establish an intermediate-mid level of reading proficiency in a foreign language.
 Students may do so by providing evidence that he or she passed a four-semester sequence, or the equivalent, in one foreign language at the undergraduate level with an overall grade point average of 3.0 or better and with a 3.0 or better in the fourth or final course in the sequence; by providing evidence that he or she passed an equivalent graduate-level reading/translation examination at another accredited university; or by passing a foreign language examination certifying reading/translation proficiency at the “intermediate-high” level.
 Supervisory committees may specify which of the three methods the student must use to demonstrate proficiency.
 Further, the supervisory committee may require that the student demonstrate a higher standard of proficiency in a foreign language, and/or additional specialized research skills, including an additional foreign language.